developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 sudo apt-get install -y apt-transport-https dotnet-sdk-6.0
 ```

-# 2. Create a sample code of Class library
+# 2. Create a sample of Class library and edit it

 ```
 $ mkdir rabbitmq-consumer